Solving the Regge-Wheeler and Teukolsky equations: supervised versus unsupervised physics-informed neural networks: Physics-informed neural networks

 where the coefficients $F_i = F_{0, 1, 2}$ and $G_i = G_{0,1,2}$ are functions of $x$ and $u$, respectively (see Ref.~\cite{PhysRevD.107.064025} for the full expressions).
-Solving the Teukolsky equation with PINNs is facilitated by constructing two separate NNs to approximate $f(x)$ and $g(u)$ and, in turn, satisfy the Eqs.~(\ref{modified Teukolsky equation}).
-The setup is illustrated in Fig.~\ref{figure 1}, where the mean squares of the differential equations are incorporated into the loss function in addition to the mean square errors that take into account the labeled data.
-A similar setup applies to the PINNs used for computing the QNMs of a Schwarzschild BH using supervised learning.
+Solving the Teukolsky equation with PINNs is facilitated by constructing two separate neural networks to approximate $f(x)$ and $g(u)$ and, in turn, satisfy Eqs.~(\ref{modified Teukolsky equation}).
+The setup is illustrated in Fig.~\ref{figure 1}, where the mean squares of the differential equations are incorporated into the loss function, in addition to the mean square errors that take into account the labeled data.
+A similar but simpler setup applies when using the supervised PINNs to compute the QNMs of a Schwarzschild BH.

-Regarding the implementation of PINNs in code, we use the PyTorch library extensively for defining the tensors, linear transformation, activation functions, and automatic differentiation required to create neural network algorithms.
-The code was run using Jupyter Notebooks on Google Colaboratory (Colab) considering that we did not require a lot of computational memory to create the graphs that constitute PyTorch NNs.
-The specifics of the Google Colab set-up that we used are the following: Intel(R) Xeon(R) on 12GB of RAM, which was sufficient for the computations needed in this work.
+Regarding the implementation of PINNs, we use the PyTorch library extensively to code the tensors, linear transformation, activation functions, and automatic differentiation required to implement learning algorithms.
+The code was run on Google Colaboratory's Intel(R) Xeon(R) on 12GB of RAM, which was sufficient for the computations needed in this work.

-\section{Eigenvalues of the differential equations governing gravitational perturbations of Schwarzschild and Kerr black holes}
+\section{Eigenvalues of the differential equations governing gravitational perturbations of\\ Schwarzschild and Kerr black holes}